-Property maintenance pricing records.
+Property maintenance pricing drafts.

 Maintenance assessments from job requests and photos